The Team

 Surely, in many cases, it was more about experimenting.
 Whether there was indeed a customer need was just a hypothesis.
 Likewise, new technical solutions were passionately developed, tested, and often discarded.
 Experts were consulted.
 If the proposed solutions were suitable, these experts often joined the Team, as enthusiasm is known to be contagious.

-Parts 1 and 2 showed that this naturalness was in danger of being lost after the period of early growth.
+The chapters on ownership and system leadership showed that this naturalness was in danger of being lost after the period of early growth.
 AME3 in conjunction with the application of frameworks like Scrum and later the LeSS framework helped the employees preserve the naturalness of the early years.

 The organization discovered that work flows more efficiently when Teams are empowered to make timely decisions independently.
 This autonomy extended to their commitment to creating value for customers.